simonvc/treedao.org/faq.md

 Yes, we'd love volunteers to come and help us take 5k photos.
 We'll provide a special camera app that attaches GPS coordinates to the image as it's taken.

+# How will NFTs be allocated?

+NFTs will be randomly distributed to pre-sale participants.
+Naming rights for the woodland will pass to the holder of the most NFTs at the end of the pre-sale, and will be represented by an NFT, that will have the right to rename the woodland without requiring a DAO vote.
+Some NFTs will be rarer than others.
+There are, for example, several beautiful old grow oak trees, that we expect will be extremely valuable as NFTs.
+These like all other NFTs will be randomly distributed at the end of the presale.

 # Who will own the woodland?

 Within 12 months, we will setup a Community Interest Corporation and transfer any unspent ETH, assets (treedao.eth and treedao.org) and ownership of the woodland.